 A study of the historical development of major areas of science and the philosophical examinations of scientific methods and results.
+Not applicable as a chemistry elective for students majoring or minoring in chemistry.

-CHEM 4081 Independent Study 0/1-3/1-3
+CHEM 4081 Independent Study 0/1.0 - 3.0/1.0 - 3.0